SenseNet/sncom-resources/_docs/custom-notifications.md

 category: Development
 version: v7.0
 tags: [notification, api, sn7]
-description: sensenet ECM provides an easy-to-use Notification feature to allow users to subscribe to different events and receive mail messages about changes in the Content Repository.
+description: sensenet provides an easy-to-use Notification feature to allow users to subscribe to different events and receive mail messages about changes in the Content Repository.
 This article is for developers about customizing this feature.

 ---

 # Custom notifications
-sensenet ECM provides an easy-to-use [Notification](/docs/notification) feature to allow users to subscribe to different events and receive mail messages about changes in the [Content Repository](/docs/content-repository).
+sensenet provides an easy-to-use [Notification](/docs/notification) feature to allow users to subscribe to different events and receive mail messages about changes in the [Content Repository](/docs/content-repository).

 The process of mail generation can be fine tuned using *NotificationConfig* files.